Introduction to graph theory and basic algorithms: Shortest path problems

 This algorithm finds the shortest path matrix for a graph by using Bellman–Ford shortest path tree and Dijkstra's algorithm for weighted undirected connected graph and for directed graph if there exist paths from the root to any other vertex (spanning arborescence, see figure~\ref{fig:john} for example).

-\emph{Description:} \begin{enumerate} \item Use Bellman–Ford algorithm, calculate minimal distances array $d[v]$ and check if the graph contains negative cycle. \item If the graph doesn't contain negative cycle, correct all weights using Bellman–Ford's values: change the weight of each edge $(v, w)$ to the sum of the weight and $d[v]-d[w]$. \item For each vertex use Dijkstra's algorithm and calculate shortest path matrix. \item Correct shortest path matrix by reverse transformation: change each $d[v][w]$ to the difference between $d[v][w]$ and $d[v]-d[w]$. \end{enumerate}
+\emph{Description:} \begin{enumerate} \item Use Bellman–Ford algorithm, calculate the minimum distances array $\dd[v]$ and check if the graph contains negative cycle. \item If the graph doesn't contain negative cycle, correct all weights using Bellman–Ford's values: change the weight of each edge $(v, w)$ to the sum of the weight and $\dd[v]-\dd[w]$. \item For each vertex use Dijkstra's algorithm and calculate shortest path matrix. \item Correct shortest path matrix by reverse transformation: change each $\dd[v][w]$ to the difference between $\dd[v][w]$ and $\dd[v]-\dd[w]$. \end{enumerate}

-\NB The complexity of Johnson's algorithm equals to $\mathbf{O(\|V\|\,\|E\|+ (\|E\|+\|V\|)\|V\|\,log\|V\|)} = \mathbf{ O((\|E\|+\|V\|)\|V\|\,log\|V\|)}$.
+\NB The complexity of Johnson's algorithm equals to $\mathbf{O\Bigl(\|V\|\,\|E\|+ \bigl(\|E\|+\|V\|\bigr)\|V\|\,log\|V\|\Bigr)} = \mathbf{ O\Bigl(\bigl(\|E\|+\|V\|\bigr)\|V\|\,log\|V\|\Bigr)}$.

-After changing the weights of the graph by step~\ref{john} all weights become non-negative with zero-weights along Bellman–Ford's arborescence.
+After changing the weights of the graph at the step~\ref{john} all weights become non-negative with zero-weights along Bellman–Ford's arborescence.
 Using Dijkstra's algorithm for each vertex it gives zero shortest path along the arborescence.

 \end{enumerate}